- Further Education

 If you enjoyed research modules as an undergraduate, you could consider embarking on a research master’s degree.

-While scholarships are available for postgraduate study, if you are unable to secure one, you will have to meet the cost of your postgraduate study yourself.
+Although there are now Student Loans available for postgraduate study, funding is still otherwise scarce.
+You may find some scholarships are available for postgraduate study, however, you are unable to secure one, you will have to meet the cost of your postgraduate study yourself.